Research & Community Engagement

 anyone whose sexuality might be deemed non-heteronormative.

-center to assist in improving nutritional programs.
+recreation center to assist in improving nutritional programs.

 - Dr. James Cavendish has worked with the U.S. Conference of Catholic Bishops to conduct research that contributes toward greater racial inclusiveness in the Church and society.
 He also shares research with the Racial Justice Committee of the Catholic Diocese of St. Petersburg.